Viability and Arbitrage under Knightian Uncertainty: Further Discussion of the Modeling Philosophy

+Other authors (\cite{BFM,Riedel14,dolinsky2014robust}) introduced the notion of \emph{open arbitrage}.
+In probability space frameworks, the family of null-sets defines ``small``, i.e. negligible events.
+In absence of a reference probability, it might be still reasonable to distinguish large and small events.
+When there is a topology, one can define ``small" events as those sets that are countable unions of closed sets with empty interior (Baire first category set).
+Open sets are then considered as relevant.
+We might then call $\ell \in \cI$ an {\emph{open arbitrage}} if it is nonnegative and is strictly positive on an open set.
+This case can be modeled in our framework by requiring the relevant claims to be continuous, nonnegative functions that are different from zero somewhere, i.e.,

-It is clear that when $R \in \cR$ then it is non-zero on an open set.
-Hence, in this example the empty set is the only small set and the large sets are the ones that contain a non-empty open set.
+It is then clear that when $R \in \cR$ then it is non-zero on an open set.

-Then, $\ell \in \cI$ is an arbitrage opportunity if it is nonnegative and is strictly positive on an open set, corresponding to the notion of {\emph{open arbitrage}} that appears in \cite{BFM,Riedel14,dolinsky2014robust}.

-\cite{Acciaioetal} defines a contract to be an arbitrage when it is positive everywhere.
-In our context, this defines the relevant contracts as those that are positive everywhere, i.e.,

-\cite{C} consider a slightly stronger notion of relevant contracts.
+\cite{Acciaioetal} define a claim to be an arbitrage when it is positive everywhere, corresponding, in our model, to the choice \cite{C} consider a slightly stronger notion of relevant claims.
 Their choice is

 Hence, $\ell \in \cI$ is an arbitrage if is uniformly positive, which is sometimes called {\emph{uniform arbitrage}}.
-Notice that with the choice $\cR_u$, the notions of arbitrage and free lunch with vanishing risk are equivalent.

-The no arbitrage condition with $\cR_u$ is the weakest while the one with $\cR_{op}$ is the strongest.
+Notice that with the choice $\cR_u$, the notions of arbitrage and free lunch with vanishing risk are equivalent\footnote{ The no arbitrage condition with $\cR_u$ is the weakest one, $\cR_{op}$ is the strongest one.
 The first one is equivalent to the existence of one sublinear martingale expectation.
 The latter one is equivalent to the existence of a sublinear expectation that puts positive measure to all points.
 In general, the no-arbitrage condition based on $\cR_+$ is not equivalent to the absence of uniform arbitrage.
 However, absence of uniform arbitrage implies the existence of a linear bounded functional that is consistent with the market.
 In particular, risk neutral functionals are positive on $\cR_u$.
 Moreover, if the set $\cI$ is ``large'' enough then one can show that the risk neutral functionals give rise to countably additive measures.
-In \cite{Acciaioetal}, this conclusion is achieved by using the so-called ``power-option'' placed in the set $\cI$ as a static hedging possibility, compare also \cite{C}.
+In \cite{Acciaioetal}, this conclusion is achieved by using the so-called ``power-option'' placed in the set $\cI$ as a static hedging possibility, compare also \cite{C}.}.